microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 You can define an IAnimatedVisual2 using the [Lottie-Windows](https://docs.microsoft.com/en-us/windows/communitytoolkit/animations/lottie) library.

-You change the position of the animation displayed by an AnimatedIcon by setting its `State` attached property on the AnimatedIcon or on its parent in the XAML tree.
+You change the playback position of the animation displayed by an AnimatedIcon by setting its `State` attached property on the AnimatedIcon or on its parent in the XAML tree.
 (If you add an AnimatedIcon to the tree and the property is already set on the new parent, the icon will move to that state.)